unauthorizedlogin/ecks/docs/README.md

-# 📚 Documentation
+# 🧠 ecks Architecture

-Welcome to the Ecks RPG Framework documentation library.
+Welcome to the ecks RPG Framework documentation library.

 Documentation is organized by major framework areas, making it easy to navigate the architecture, tooling, and data pipelines that power the engine.

 Whether you're extending the framework, learning its systems, or exploring the project's design, these guides provide a detailed overview of how each component fits together.

+## Architecture Overview

+ecks is organized into **three primary layers** plus addons, each with a clearly defined responsibility.

 ---

-## 📂 Documentation Sections

 ### 🧰 Addons